mandriva19/news-homepage/README.md

 # 11ty

-I heard about eleventy earlier this year.
-But I guess I wasn't quite ready to try it out.
-Then on FrontEndMentor a user was using it and I explored about it lot more. and Played around with it.

-I love it.

-Main purpose of using 11ty instead of plain HTML is I like my projects structured well.
+the purpose of using 11ty in this project instead of plain HTML is I like my projects structured well.
 Even if it's a small page like this one.
 I like having files organized as partials and I enjoy looping through identical data from .json files.

 Eleventy is easy to use and gives you many superpowers.